leouieda/website/about/index.md

 # Summary

-I am a scientist who develops methods for determining the inner structure of the Earth from geophysical observations, mainly disturbances in the gravity and magnetic fields.
+Geophysicist researching methods for determining the inner structure of the Earth from geophysical observations, mainly disturbances in the Earth's gravity and magnetic fields.
-As a proponent of open-science, all of the software I develop to accomplish my research and teaching is open-source.
+Developer of open-source software for processing, modeling, and visualizing geophysical data.
-I do my best to bring more openness to the scientific process and to train the next generation of scientists in the best practices for reproducible research.
+Advocate for openness in the scientific process and the adoption of best practices in computational research.

 # Curriculum Vitae